ballerina-platform/ballerina-lang/docs/quick-tour.md

 Pretty simple and straightforward, right?
 Now, let's look at running the same Hello World program as a service.

-## Build, Run, and Call the Service
+## Write and Call a Service

 Now let's change the Hello World program to a service.
-Open the hello-world.bal file you just created
+Open the hello-world.bal file you just created and replace the existing code with the following.

 ```
 import ballerina/net.http;